loulous24/FCSC/FCSC2024/open_sesame.md

 ![Vault](./wu_files/vault.jpg)

 So back again with a second bootloader.
-Same protocol, puting it into Ghidra.
+Same protocol, putting it into Ghidra.
 Now it is looking for a parameter named `bootstopkeysha256`.
 It is possible to find a sha256 string `b2986a18ce759031c3215a13d01f8290193b2dac8556a7b4a784197955806310` which is the SHA256 of the string `FAKEPASSWORD`.
-The rest of the code is also looking for characters, there is several hash functions defined inside the bootloader and a array of struct pointing to these functions.
+The rest of the code is also looking for characters, there is several hash functions defined inside the bootloader and an array of struct pointing to these functions.
 The code here is using the function `sha256`.

 I extracted part of the remote bootloader to see its secrets.
-The remote sha256 is `12eb7b15dc2f4aed25371a49f3048c56fda5eacb600196e3f5aa842757412c7e` and the printflag command is `printflag=hash sha256 40900100 1000 flaghash; echo FCSC{$flaghash};`.
+The remote sha256 is `12eb7b15dc2f4aed25371a49f3048c56fda5eacb600196e3f5aa842757412c7e` and the `printflag` command is `printflag=hash sha256 40900100 1000 flaghash; echo FCSC{$flaghash};`.

 This is where I spent a lot of time for wrong reasons.

-I tried to bruteforce the flag with ghidra.
-As the first final password was weak, I tried many combination around the `rockyou.txt` and some derivations with the number `98`.
+I tried to bruteforce the flag with Ghidra.
+As the first final password was weak, I tried many combinations around the `rockyou.txt` and some derivations with the number `98`.
 I also ran a bruteforce attack up to 8 characters.

-During that time, I examined the code closely to see if there was a vulnerabilty hidden inside the code that allows to bypass the check.
+During that time, I examined the code closely to see if there was a vulnerability hidden inside the code that allows to bypass the check.
 Nothing comes out.

-I tried to look at the memory directly from the UEFI Shell but it was not working.
-I knew that the hash cracking was probably not the right solutions but I was not able at all to understand why it was not possible to look at the memory around `0x40900000`.
-Last year, it was understandable, something was connected only remotely so I thought here it was something only accessible from the bootloader and disconnected after that.
+I tried to look at the memory directly from the UEFI Shell, but it was not working.
+I knew that the hash cracking was probably not the right solutions, but I was not able at all to understand why it was not possible to look at the memory around `0x40900000`.
+Last year, it was understandable, something was connected only remotely, so I thought here it was something only accessible from the bootloader and disconnected after that.

-I was a little bit hopeless and it was my last hardware challenge so I decided to try to do other challenges.
+I was a little bit hopeless and it was my last hardware challenge, so I decided to try to do other challenges.

 ## The light at the end of the dark tunnel

-The day after, I started again (also because my oponent was showing off.
-First of all, I was not really conscious that it was possible to auto-modify the code of the UEFI.
+The day after, I started again, also because my opponent was showing off.
+First, I was not really conscious that it was possible to auto-modify the code of the UEFI.
 No memory regions are protected at that point.

 This is where 2 other useful commands arrives. `memmap` is useful for seeing the memory mapping and `mm` to modify the memory.
 This is the output of `memmap`.